sol-app/blog/README.md

 - wait moments
 - go to => https://your-account.github.io/your-repo
 - from your repo-> pages-> post-> [slug].js change line 43 `/blog` to `/repo-name`
+- change blog posts : go to repo-name -> posts -> delete all and replace your content. (look at one of that before deleting for more info about the structure)

 enjoy it~